Christine Wetherill Stevenson: Career

 Today The Pilgrimage Theatre is known as the John Anson Ford Amphitheatre in Los Angeles.

-The Hollywood Pilgrimage Memorial Monument (HCM No. 617), a thirty-two-foot-high steel cross, at 2580 Cahuenga Boulevard was erected in 1923 to the memory of Miss Stevenson.

 Stevenson was also known as the founder of the Philadelphia Art Alliance, which is housed in the former Samuel Price Wetherill Mansion.

-Death, interment and memorial service
+Death and legacy

-She died in Media, Pennsylvania on November 21, 1922, and was interred at Philadelphia's Laurel Hill Cemetery.
+She died in Media, Pennsylvania, on November 21, 1922, and was interred at Philadelphia's Laurel Hill Cemetery.

-A memorial service was held in her honor on Sunday, November 26, 1922 at 3:00 p.m. in the Pilgrimage Theater.
+A memorial service was held in her honor on Sunday, November 26, 1922, at 3:00 p.m. in the Pilgrimage Theater.
 In pre-memorial announcements about the planned event, newspapers reported: "Hollywood is asked to attend the service, and pay tribute in all reverence to the woman who brought the Pilgrimage Play to Hollywood."

+The Hollywood Cross, a thirty-two-foot-high steel cross, at 2580 Cahuenga Boulevard was erected in 1923 to her memory.